readytensor/rt-datasets-text-classification/README.md

 This repo contains all files related to the datasets used in algorithm evaluation for the Text Classification - Base category.

-The `datasets` folder contains the main data files and the schema files.
+The `datasets` folder contains the main data files and the schema files for all the benchmark datasets under Text Classification - Base category.
+Within each dataset folder in `datasets`:

-`data_processing` folder contains Jupyter notebooks for processing the original data files into the formats needed by Ready Tensor.
-The folder also contains the scripts used for generating the schema files.
+- The `raw` folder contains the original data files from the source (see attributions below).
+- `processed` folder contains the compressed, processed files.
+These files are used in algorithm evaluations.
+The file with suffix "\_train.csv" is used for training, "\_test.csv" is used for testing (without the targets), "\_test_key.csv" contains the targets for the test data.
+The JSON file with suffix "\_schema.json" is the schema file for the corresponding dataset.
+- The Jupyter notebook file within each dataset folder is used to convert the raw data file(s) in `raw` folder into the processed form in `processed` folder.
+- The folder `schema_cfg` contains a csv which is needed by the schema generation script (described below) .

+`schema_gen` folder contains a schema gen config file (YAML) and a python script which are used to generate the JSON schema files stored in the `processed` folder for each dataset.

+---

-The following is the attribution for all the datasets:
+The following is the list of datasets along with a brief description and attributions:

 ---